 - Another study of 144 C-level executives found that only 10% said they implemented two-thirds or more of their core strategic initiatives in the year.

-Clearly, there is a significant gap between the strategies that the leadership develops, and execution of those CEO growth strategies as evidenced by the results achieved.
-Companies that successful close the strategy execution gap far outperform that those that don't.
-It isn't just about having an excellent strategic plan, it is about building a culture that has A players that come into work everyday wanting to see that strategy come to life and to successfully translate strategy into actions that the team can understand at a high level.
+Clearly, there is a significant gap between the strategies that the leadership develops, and the execution of those CEO growth strategies as evidenced by the results achieved.
+Companies that successful close the strategy to execution gap far outperform that those that don't.
+It isn't just about having an excellent strategic plan, it is about building a culture that has A-players that come into work every day wanting to see that strategy come to life and to successfully translate strategy into actions that the team can understand at a high level.

 And yet, strategy continues to receive far more attention than execution.
 In fact, a quick search shows that books and articles on strategy outnumber those on execution by nearly ten to one.
 The execution gap is where the real problem lies, not in creating a winning 3 year strategic plan.
 Good companies have a 3-5 year strategic business plan, great companies also have execution ready quarterly plans to execute their growth initiatives.

-It has always been assumed that strategy is the what executives do, and execution is what the rest of the company does.
+It has always been assumed that strategy is what the executives do, and execution is what the rest of the company does.
 However, in today’s environment of continuous disruptions, CEOs cannot afford to assume anything.
 The company's strategy needs to be on the minds of every employee, not just the executive team in order to build a high performance accountability culture.

-To close the strategy-execution gap, CEO must make both strategy AND execution what everyone in the company does.
+To close the strategy execution gap, the CEO must make both strategy AND execution what everyone in the company does.
 The rest of this article explores both the problem and the solution in some detail.

 If a company does not achieve at least 90% of its strategic targets as defined in its annual plans, then the CEO has a strategy-execution gap problem.